ui-schema/ui-schema/packages/docs/UISchemaCore.md

 ### SchemaEditor

-Main entry point for every new Schema Editor, renders the RootRenderer and renders the whole schema with `SchemaEditorRenderer`.
+Main entry point for every new Schema Editor, renders the RootRenderer and starts the whole schema with `SchemaEditorRenderer`.

 ### NestedSchemaEditor

-Automatic nesting schema-editor, uses the parent contexts, starts a SchemaEditor at directly at schema-level with `SchemaEditorRenderer`.
+Automatic nesting schema-editor, uses the parent contexts, starts a SchemaEditor at schema-level with `SchemaEditorRenderer`.

 It works with adding the wanted schema and it's storeKeys, this automatically enables data-binding by `SchemaEditorRenderer`.